CaiqueCoelho/cypress-test/README.md

 You can find all tests in the path [/cypress/e2e](https://github.com/CaiqueCoelho/cypress-test/tree/main/cypress/e2e)

-## How to run the frontend application to be testes
+## How to run the frontend application to be tested

 ```bash
 # install editorconfig globally